Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "forever" - 99999 seconds
 			"Pyro Duration"				"5"

+			// The fire damage received by the Mutant Tank is divided by this value.
+			// Note: Damage = Fire damage/Pyro fire divisor
+			// Example: Damage = 300.0/200.0 (1.5)
+			// Note: Use the value "1.0" to disable this setting.
+(Fire damage/1.0 = Fire damage)
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 1.0
+			// Maximum: 99999.0
+			"Pyro Fire Divisor"			"1.0"

 			// The mode of the Mutant Tank's damage and speed boosts.
 			// Note: This setting can be overridden for specific players.
 			// --